dcerge/sdflc-utils/README.md

 # @sdflc/utils

-This is a set of utilities for arrays, strings, etc used in projects within @sdflc ecosystem to avoid using 3rd party libraries as much as possible.
+This is a set of utilities for arrays, numbers, strings, etc and it is used in projects within @sdflc ecosystem to avoid using 3rd party libraries as much as possible.

 # Arrays